stempler/vertx-books/README.md

-Vert.x 3 simple Gradle project example
+Vert.x 4 simple Gradle project example
 ======================================

 This project shows a very simple example project using Gradle, which has an HTTP server with a very simple API and backend.

-In this example Vert.x is used embedded.
-I.e. we use the Vert.x APIs directly in our own classes rather than deploying the code in verticles.

-To run the service, **Java 8** needs to be available on your machine.
+To run the service, **Java 17** needs to be available on your machine.

 Use the project in your IDE
 ---------------------------